The rainy season in Thailand starts from the middle of May and continues until the middle of October, when rain becomes less frequent.

 4. Take Proper Shelter When Outdoors

-Rather than sprint home to get inside as quick as possible, be safe and duck into a supermarket of 7/11 for shelter.
-Better to wit 15 minutes than to break a leg!
+Rather than sprint home to get inside as quick as possible, be safe and duck into a supermarket or 7/11 for shelter.
+Better to wait 15 minutes than to break a leg!

 Storms are pretty cool to watch, and it can be tempting to stand out on the balcony and watch the lightning bolts.

-Over short distances you can get around faster on two legs.
-However, if it's thunder and lightening outside you're better off staying at home.
+Over short distances, you can get around faster on two legs.
+However, if it's thunder and lightening outside, you're better off staying at home and being safe and dry.

 Think ahead and stock up on essential items with at least three day's worth of supplies.
 Double that figure for drinking water.